electron/electronjs.org-old/_docs/api/browser-window.md

 * `defaultEncoding` String - Defaults to `ISO-8859-1`.
 * `backgroundThrottling` Boolean - Whether to throttle animations and timers when the page becomes background.
 Defaults to `true`.
+* `offscreen` Boolean - Whether to enable offscreen rendering for the browser window.
+Defaults to `false`.

 ### Instance Events